IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 ## Usage for DSPs

-The following instructions provide an example of how you can decode bid stream tokens using the UID2 SDK for .NET as a DSP.
+The following instructions provide an example of how you can decode bidstream tokens using the UID2 SDK for .NET as a DSP.

 1. Create a `BidstreamClient`: